Length: 4 weekly sessions

 **See the right sidebar for upcoming classes**

+Then Nose Work: Competition Level class is for you and your dog!
 In this class we work on all four elements for trial preparation.
-Every week will be something different, with a focus on skill-building for success.
-Some sessions we may meet at alternative locations to broaden your team’s skills.
+Every week will be something different, with a focus on skill building for trial success.
+Class will meet around the neighborhood as needed.
+Some weeks will be video review from previous trials.

-In order for your team to be successful in class:
+In order for your team invited to Competition Nose Work class:

 If you have questions if your team is ready for this class please email us!